Florø: Name

-Florø was founded as a town (ladested) in 1860.
-Shortly after its founding, on 3 January 1861, it was removed from the (now) former municipality of Kinn and made into a municipality of its own with a population of 846.
-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Florø (population: 2,040) was merged with Eikefjord (population: 919), Kinn (population: 3,567), the parts of Bru located north of the Førde Fjord (population: 1,155), the Husefest and Breivik areas of Bremanger (population: 9), and the Steindal area of Vevring (population: 25) to form the newly created municipality of Flora.
-On 1 January 2020, Flora was one of the municipalities that merged into a newly re-created Kinn municipality, much larger than the Kinn that existed until 1964.
+The town (and municipality) was named after the old Flora farm (Flóra), near where the town of Florø was built in 1860.
+The meaning of the name is somewhat uncertain with a couple of different likely possibilities.
+The old name, is the accusative case/genitive case of the word flórr which means "floor", from which the names Flora and Florelandet are derived.
+This Old Norse word is probably derived from a Germanic root word, flōraz, meaning "flat ground".
+Another possibility for the meaning of the name is that it is derived from the word flóð which means "flood" or "deluge".
+A common misunderstanding is that the name Florø includes the Danish word ø which means "island" as a suffix that was attached to the farm name Flora.
+Although not true, it nearly led to the town being renamed Florøy in the 1930s.

 Economy

 The basis for the foundation of the town was the rich herring fisheries, symbolised by the three herrings in the town's coat of arms.
 Fishing is still an important part of the economy, in addition to shipbuilding and service industries.
 After the discovery of petroleum in the North Sea in the 1960s, Florø has been used as a supply base for the petroleum industry.